 Our cost of revenues were \$44.0 and \$22.0 in the first quarter of 2007 and 2006, respectively, representing a year-over-year increase of 100%.
 Our gross profit for the first quarter was \$214.7 in 2007 and \$107.1 in 2006, which is an increase of 100%.
 The annual increase in our cost of sales was primarily attributable to increased direct support, professional services personnel and third-party professional services costs to support the increased services revenues.
 We also incurred increased costs to fulfill our license sales as the volume of our license sales increased.
 The aggregate total increase of these costs was \$16.1 in the first quarter of 2007.
 The amortization of capitalized software development costs increased by \$5.2 in 2007, a 188% increase.
 Fluctuations in foreign currency compared to the U.S. dollar did not have a significant effect on cost of revenues in the first quarter of 2007 and 2006.
 License revenues, as a percentage of total revenues, decreased from 70.0% in the first quarter of 2006 to 65.5% in the first quarter of 2007.
 Our gross margins, as a percentage of revenues, were 83.0% in both the first quarter of 2007 and 2006.
 Although services revenues, which have a lower gross margin than our license revenues, comprised a greater proportion of our revenue mix in the first quarter of 2007, the gross margin on our license revenues improved compared to the first quarter of 2006, resulting in our overall gross margin remaining flat.
 For the remainder of 2007, we expect that our services revenues will continue to increase as a percentage of our total revenues.
 Because services revenues have a lower gross margin than our license revenues, we expect our gross margins will be negatively impacted for the remainder of 2007.
 In future periods, our cost of revenues and gross profit will be adversely affected as a result of the Offer and the issuance of additional equity grants.

-The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the IPO Price and EMC's two-day weighted average trading price prior to the consummation of the IPO.
-See "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations-Equitybased Compensation."
+The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of the initial public offering of our Class A common stock.
+See "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations- Equity-based Compensation."